 In particular, this discipline is about analyzing evidence in order to better understand the causation and significance of historical phenomena.
 In this way, history leads us to better understand the complexities and problems of our modern world.
 Only after we understand the historical causation of a problem can we hope to solve it effectively.
 As Herbert Hoover once stated most eloquently, “The supreme purpose of history is a better world.”

 No other discipline better prepares students to deal with and understand our contemporary world than does the discipline of history.
 In the process of carrying out this crucial field of study, students trained in history develop the critical skills of research and analysis, creative methods for recognizing patterns in information, and techniques for effective and persuasive writing.
 This combined skillset will enhance students’ marketability and success in any professional career.

 What history courses are offered at GRCC?

 GRCC offers a number of survey courses on World history, European history, Latin American history and United States history, as well as numerous specialized upper-level courses such as African-American history, gender and sexuality, immigration and ethnicity, local history and many others.
 Students may also choose to pursue individualized history research projects through independent study courses or participate in a study abroad program, such as our well-known Irish Foreign Studies Program.

 Our courses are open not only to history majors and minors but to the college community as a whole.
 Most courses have no prerequisites, although some 200-level courses may have restrictions based on the need for the completion of other courses beforehand.
-For more information on specific courses, please see the college’s course catalogue.
+For more information on specific courses, please see the college’s course catalog.